 Deduct Your Charitable Donations If You Don’t Itemize

-Before last year, people who took the standard deduction didn’t get any donation-related tax break.
+Before the new (otherwise horrible) bill was passed, people who took the standard deduction didn’t get any donation-related tax breaks.
 That didn’t stop them from giving, of course, but the tax break would still be nice.

-Now every if you don’t itemize, charitable donations can still lower your tax bill.
-You can take the standard deduction AND a special $300 deduction for cash donations to charity.
-And the deduction doubles to $600 if you’re filing a married-joint tax return.
+Now, even if you don’t itemize, charitable donations can still lower your tax bill starting with tax year 2026.
+You can take the standard deduction AND a special $1,000 deduction for cash donations to charity.
+And the deduction doubles to $2,000 if you’re filing a married-joint tax return.

-The extra deduction will show up on its own line on your 2021 tax return.
+The extra deduction will show up on its own line on your 2026 tax return (filed in 2027).
 It’s easy to spot and easy to use.

 But make sure to keep proof of your donations just in case the IRS wants to see it.
 What counts as proof?